 |Informit Literature & Culture Collection|

-This collection is a rich source of fiction, poetry, cultural politics and the ideas that have helped define the Australian identity.
-Of special interest to students of literary studies, cultural studies and creative writing courses.
+This collection is a source of fiction, poetry, cultural politics and the ideas that have helped define the Australian identity.
 The backfile component includes every issue of Australia’s best known literary and cultural magazines.

 |Informit New Zealand Collection|

 Access to full-text New Zealand content relating to arts, business, education, environment and conservation, family studies, sociology, indigenous and Maori peoples, law and music.

 Provides free online access to a wide range of time series data.
 This web-based tool can be used to access, view, and download the most up-to-date information from the largest directly accessible database of New Zealand official statistics.

 |InPhO: The Indiana Philosophy Ontology project|

 Includes a taxonomy browser for finding information about philosophical ideas.
 Through a single interface, investigate related ideas and conduct focused searches at the Stanford Encyclopedia of Philosophy, the Internet Encyclopedia of Philosophy, PhilPapers, and, HathiTrust/Google Books Collection.

 |Inspec (Web of Science)|